-Amanda Goldstein’s contribution, “Utopian Pastoral and the Inhuman Trade” extends Albernaz’s exploration of the way Romantic political ecology sets about questioning the centrality of human rights-bearing subjects and the universality of Man through the category of racial difference.
-She does so by focusing her attention on the genre of Golden Age pastoral in relation to Erasmus Darwin’s The Economy of Vegetation, and by setting up her interpretation of Darwin as a riposte to various contemporary new materialisms and post-humanisms that tend to reduce the question of the human to a generality—the human—and its various non-human others.
-As Goldstein argues, Erasmus Darwin’s work centers around an ecology that recognizes how specific classes or groups of humans exploit other humans and non-humans together— an exploitation that collectively become the basis of their mode of life.
-Darwin thus provides a needed corrective to, or politicization of, traditional political ecology by bringing the problem of slavery and colonialism into its account of the natural world, and by figuring “nature” and its various non-humans (including dehumanized slaves) as active agents of rebellion against their own exploitation and enslavement.
+Amanda Goldstein’s contribution, “Utopian Pastoral and the Inhuman Trade” extends Albernaz’s exploration of the way Romantic political ecology sets about questioning the centrality of human rights–bearing subjects and the universality of Man through the category of racial difference.
+She does so by focusing her attention on the genre of Golden Age pastoral in relation to Erasmus Darwin’s The Economy of Vegetation and by setting up her interpretation of Darwin as a riposte to various contemporary new materialisms and posthumanisms that tend to reduce the question of the human to a generality—the human—and its various nonhuman others.
+As Goldstein argues, Erasmus Darwin’s work centers around an ecology that recognizes how specific classes or groups of humans exploit other humans and nonhumans together— an exploitation that collectively becomes the basis of their mode of life.
+Darwin thus provides a needed corrective to, or politicization of, traditional political ecology by bringing the problem of slavery and colonialism into its account of the natural world and by figuring “nature” and its various nonhumans (including dehumanized slaves) as active agents of rebellion against their own exploitation and enslavement.
 Whereas earlier versions of pastoral “ecological jubilee” depicted nature as taking sides with the laboring class, Goldstein’s argues that Darwin’s parables take the idea of “ecological retribution” further by depicting the supposedly extra-political domain of the Earth as released from its indifference, taking up arms against unfettered resource extraction and chattel slavery.
-These depictions, Goldstein argues, project emancipation and abolitionism not as the domain of enlightened (human, white) benefactors, but as the direct and violent retribution of the enslaved.
-In short, Darwin projects a non-human agency found in the human, vegetal, and lithic “resources” upon which the rights-bearing colonial subject depends.
-The result, according to Goldstein, is a political ecology through and through, where the elemental forces of the Earth themseves become agents of justice rather than of indifferent necessity, and where both civil and natural law are seen as thoroughly malleable.
+These depictions, Goldstein argues, project emancipation and abolitionism not as the domain of enlightened (human, white) benefactors but as the direct and violent retribution of the enslaved.
+In short, Darwin projects a nonhuman agency found in the human, vegetal, and lithic “resources” upon which the rights-bearing colonial subject depends.
+The result, according to Goldstein, is a political ecology through and through, where the elemental forces of the Earth themselves become agents of justice rather than of indifferent necessity and where both civil and natural law are seen as thoroughly malleable.

 The essays collected here examine the various modalities of Romantic political ecology as a “multi-naturalism,” treating the mutual imbrication of concepts of nature and the particular vision of the political that flows from it without reducing one to the other.
-As such they demonstrate the breadth and possibility of Romantic political ecology that remains to be examined, along with the fecundity of the questions it continues to raise: How does one understand the relation between the human and the non-human?
+As such, they demonstrate the breadth and possibility of Romantic political ecology that remains to be examined, along with the fecundity of the questions it continues to raise: How does one understand the relation between the human and the nonhuman?
 How does this very question elide the problem of race or colonialism?
-Is nature a transcendent backdrop for the sovereign rights-bearing subject, or precisely that which potentially undermines it?
+Is nature a transcendent backdrop for the sovereign rights-bearing subject or precisely that which potentially undermines it?
 How does a thinking of the Earth demonstrate the mutual imbrication of the human world with nature?
 In the midst of the current focus on the ecological fate of the planet, this collection hopes to offer some historical counter-examples of modes of thought that exceeded the dominant mode of politics (and ecology avant la lettre) of its time.

 Works Cited

-Bewell, Alan, Natures in Translation: Romanticism and Colonial Natural History (Baltimore: John Hopkins University Press, 2017).
+Bewell, Alan.
+Natures in Translation: Romanticism and Colonial Natural History.
+John Hopkins UP, 2017.

-Clare, John, Major Works (Oxford: Oxford University Press, 2008).
+Clare, John.
+Major Works.
+Oxford UP, 2008.

-Derrida, Jacques Margins of Philosophy, trans.
-Alan Bass (Chicago: University of Chicago Press, 1982).
+Derrida, Jacques.
+Margins of Philosophy.
+Translated by Alan Bass, U of Chicago P, 1982.

-Descola, Phillipe, Beyond Nature and Culture, trans.
-Janet Lloyd (Chicago: University of Chicago Press, 2013).
+Descola, Phillipe.
+Beyond Nature and Culture.
+Translated Janet Lloyd, Uof Chicago P, 2013.

-Günderrode, Karoline von, Poetic Fragments, trans.
-Anna Ezekiel, (Albany: State University of New York Press, 2016).
+Günderrode, Karoline von.
+Poetic Fragments.
+Translated by Anna Ezekiel, State U of New York P, 2016.

-Latour, Bruno, The Politics of Nature, trans.
-Catherine Porter (Cambridge: Harvard University Press, 2004).
+Latour, Bruno.
+The Politics of Nature.
+Translated by Catherine Porter, Harvard UP, 2004.